From the left menu, go to the ‘Testing’ section and click ‘Internal testing’

 ❓ FAQs

-Q: How do I publish my app live on the Google Play Store after testing it?
+Q: How do I publish my Android app to Google Play without coding or Android Studio?

 A: